albertobasaglia/concentraters/README.md

 # ConcentrateRS

-Simple tool for adding websites to /etc/hosts file to prevent you from accessing them.
+Tool for adding websites to /etc/hosts file to prevent you from accessing them.

 ## Todo